jesster2k10/Pager/README.md

 Android [PagerTabStrip](http://developer.android.com/reference/android/support/v4/view/PagerTabStrip.html) for iOS!

-**XLPagerTabStrip** is a *Container View Controller* that allows us to switch easily among a collection of view controllers.
+**Pager** is a *Container View Controller* that allows us to switch easily among a collection of view controllers.
 Pan gesture can be used to move on to next or previous view controller.
 It shows a interactive indicator of the current, previous, next child view controllers.

 <table>
   <tr>